bahamas10/smfwatchdog/README.md

 - If `smfwatchdog` is the only process running in its contract, it will exit with an error code to let SMF run its course
+- If a file named `DISABLE` is found in a services checks directory, `smfwatchdog` will go back to sleep without running any checks

 ### Concerns